fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5d.md

   - ./playwright.config.js - Playwright Test configuration
 ```

-that is, the installation created a few example tests for the project.
+that is, the location of a few example tests for the project that the installation has created.

 Let's run the tests: